Etiology of IBS

-Diagnosis of irritable bowel syndrome is based on characteristic bowel patterns, time and character of pain, and exclusion of other disease processes through physical examination and routine diagnostic tests.
+Diagnosis of irritable bowel syndrome is based on history, specifically characteristic bowel patterns, time and character of pain, and absence of red flags, and a focused physical examination.

-Because patients with IBS can develop organic conditions, testing for other conditions should also be considered in patients who develop alarm symptoms or markedly different symptoms during the course of IBS.
+Because patients with IBS can develop organic conditions, testing for other conditions should also be considered in patients who have red flags or develop markedly different symptoms during the course of IBS.
 Common illnesses that may be confused with IBS include

 However, uninflamed colonic diverticula do not cause symptoms, and their presence should not be considered explanatory.